 Why do an Honors Project in our Department?

-We have created four research networks: Film and Media, Gender and Sexuality, Nation/Transnation, and Environment.
+We have created four research networks: Film and Media, Gender and Sexuality, Nation / Transnation, and Environment.
 Students have the option of working in one or more of these networks and they will find a number of opportunities (including workshops and events) to develop and share work in progress.
-Descriptions of the networks can be found here.
 Pursuing an Honors Project also gives students the chance to work closely with our experienced and collegial group of faculty.

 What have our students done after completing an Honors Project?

 As our recent students attest (below), the Honors Project opened up a number of post-graduate opportunities.
 Some carried out research fellowships and applied to graduate programs in the humanities or social sciences; others did a graduate degree in teaching; still others were admitted to law school and medical school.
 While still others served in the Peace Corps or taught in the Teaching Assistant Program in France (TAPIF).

 Honors Project in French Testimonials